The following document is available to you in Spanish:

 English Language Learner Programs Description

-All elementary students who have been designated as English Language Learners (ELL) per the AZELLA (Arizona English Language Learner Assessment) will receive four daily hours of English Language Development (ELD).
+All students who have been designated as English Language Learners (ELL) per the AZELLA (Arizona English Language Learner Assessment) will receive four daily hours of English Language Development (ELD).
 Some middle school and high school ELLs will receive 2-3 daily hours of ELD depending on their AZELLA scores and length of time in the program.
-All ELLs will participate in one of two programs: Structured English Immersion (SEI) or Individual Language Learner Plan (ILLP).
-Although the content is the same, the delivery will be different.
-The difference between the two is as follows:
+All ELLs will have an Individual Language Learner Plan (ILLP).

 Please check the Parental Notification and Consent Form for Student Placement in an English Language Learner Program(enclosed) to see in which ELD program your child was placed.